 Early in the morning (after your coffee), you’re likely to have the most energy, and the fewest distractions.
 Start your workday by focusing without interruption on the most important or challenging task you can accomplish that day.

 Our brains work better if we challenge them, and life becomes more interesting when we do.
 Reading is, of course, a simple way to learn and grow, but so is building a daily practice around learning a new language, a sport, an instrument, how to fix a car, or learning to draw.

 Lending a helping hand not only aids others in need, but it’s also very rewarding.
 Throughout the year, aim to take some time to add value to the world at large by supporting charities, standing up for great causes, or giving back to your community.

-The information herein on "10 STEPS TO REGAIN YOUR HEALTH" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "10 STEPS TO REGAIN YOUR HEALTH" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.